 The 2012 action thriller Chronicle recounts the life and certain events of a teenage boy named Andrew.
 The events are displayed through video footage from a variety of sources (cell phone cameras, handheld video cameras, etc), which are pieced together in chronological order; creating a chronicle of his life.
-The following clip shows the opening of the movie; the first time Andrew begins filming his life:

 As can be seen from this example, chronicles continue to change in form as time and technology progress.
 What could once only be recorded on paper and in memory can now be shown through newspapers, television shows, movies, online news, etc.

 A narrative is a story or account of events (real or imaginary) in both fiction and nonfiction.
 Narratives are principally different from chronicles in that they do not have to follow chronological order.

 A timeline is a list of events presented in the order in which they occurred.
 Generally timelines only present basic information, such as dates and crucial details.
 While chronicles also present information in a chronological order, they are much more comprehensive in terms of the information they include.